College athletes who transfer twice can play, for now, after a judge sets aside NCAA transfer rule

 Last January, the NCAA implemented stricter guidelines for granting those waivers on a case-by-case basis.

-It wasn’t immediately clear whether any of the affected players would try to compete during the 14-day window and what ramifications they could face if the NCAA would eventually prevail in the lawsuit.
+It wasn’t immediately clear whether any of the affected players would try to compete during the 14-day window.

 West Virginia basketball player RaeQuan Battle transferred this season from Montana State after previously playing at Washington and has been sitting out.

-“I’m in the gym every single day with the team, with the blood, sweat and tears with them,” Battle said.
+“I’m in the gym every single day with the team, with the blood, sweat and tears with them,” Battle told the court Wednesday.
 “When the ball is thrown up and that tipoff starts, I’m not suited up.
 That’s what hurts me the most.”

 Battle, who grew up on the Tulalip Indian Reservation in the state of Washington, has said his mental health is a big reason why he came to West Virginia.
 Battle said he has lost “countless people” to drugs, alcohol and COVID-19.